SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

     * Accept the default **HelloWorld** as your extension name, and select Enter.
     * Accept the default **HelloWorld description** as your extension description, and select Enter.
+    * For the next question **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites....**, ensure you select No (N) , and select Enter.
+If you select Yes (y), the scaffolding will not generate the Elements.xml feature deployment file.

     <br/>